communitiesuk/funding-service-design-docker-runner/README.md

     * `cd ..`
     * `sudo chown -R <STANDARD_USER>:staff funding-service-design-docker-runner`
     * `exit` to return to your standard user shell.
+  * If you hit the error `SecTrustSettingsSetTrustSettings: The authorization was denied since no user interaction was possible.` when doing the above `su -` steps, then you may need to actually logout and login as your admin user instead of using `su`

 ## Running the Funding Service